demfabris/gistit/README.md

 A hash based `code` snippet sharing tool focused on ease of use and simplicity.

-**Gistit** aspires to be a more robust platform with peer to peer features in the future.
+**Gistit** aspires to be the end of copy/pasting code in inadequate places

 ## ⭐ Project components